 - Medicines can help people lose weight.
 The Food and Drug Administration has approved medicines be prescribed along with increased physical activity and diets to promote healthy eating and decrease calories. - Medicines studied for weight loss include semaglutide, liraglutide, tirzepatide, exenatide, orlistat, setmelanotide, combination phentermine and topiramate (phen/top), and combination naltrexone and bupropion.
-Compared to a sugar pill (placebo), medicines had 11 to 26.4 pounds of weight loss in people that were living with overweight or obesity.
-Semaglutide, liraglutide and phen/top also decreased weight in children and young adults (ages 10-18 years). - Side effects that commonly occur with weight loss drugs include nausea, diarrhea and vomiting. ٠ - Several organizations make recommendations for weight management: - The National Institute for Health and Care Excellence recommends liraglutide and semaglutide for patients with overweight and other medical conditions or who are living with obesity.
-Patients must also be willing to participate in healthy eating and exercise programs. - The Veterans Administration/Department of Defense suggests that liraglutide, naltrexone/bupropion, orlistat, and the combination product phentermine and topiramate can be considered as options for people that need to lose weight because these medicines caused more weight loss compared to placebo. - The American Diabetes Association recommends that people with type 2 diabetes be treated with medicines such as semaglutide and tirzepatide because they lower blood sugar levels and also cause weight loss. - The American Academy of Pediatrics recommends diet and exercise for children and adolescents that are overweight.
-Medicines to lower weight 0 may be an option in children 12 years and older. - Semaglutide studies show that cardiovascular deaths, such as heart attacks and strokes, are reduced by 1.5% in some people that have heart disease and are ٠ overweight. - The Oregon Health Plan does not currently pay for weight loss medicines for most members.
-The Drug Research and Management Group recommends that ٠ the Oregon Health Authority (OHA) evaluate the costs of medicines used for weight loss and secure funds before paying for these medicines.
+Compared to a sugar pill (placebo), medicines had 11 to 26.4 pounds of weight loss in people that were overweight or obese.
+Semaglutide, liraglutide and phen/top also decreased weight in children and young adults (ages 10-18 years). - Side effects that commonly occur with weight loss drugs include nausea, diarrhea and vomiting. - Several organizations make recommendations for weight management: - The National Institute for Health and Care Excellence recommends liraglutide and semaglutide for patients who are overweight with other medical conditions or are obese.
+Patients must also be willing to participate in healthy eating and exercise programs. - The Veterans Administration/Department of Defense suggests that liraglutide, naltrexone/bupropion, orlistat, and the combination product phentermine and topiramate can be considered as options for people that need to lose weight because these medicines caused more weight loss compared to placebo. - The American Diabetes Association recommends that people with type 2 diabetes be treated with medicines such as semaglutide and tirzepatide because they lower blood sugar levels and also cause weight loss. - The American Pediatric Association recommends diet and exercise for children and adolescents that are overweight.
+Medicines to lower weight may be an option in children 12 years and older. - Semaglutide studies show that cardiovascular deaths, such as heart attacks and strokes, are reduced by 1.5% in some people that have heart disease and are overweight. - The Oregon Health Plan does not currently pay for weight loss medicines for most members.
+The Drug Research and Management Group recommends that the Oregon Health Authority (OHA) evaluate the costs of medicines used for weight loss and secure funds before paying for these medicines.